-The VCE VET Automotive program is the Industry endorsed program for secondary school students aiming to enter a career in the Automotive Industry.
-This training covers the skills and knowledge required to perform minor maintenance and repair of an automotive vehicle body.
+The VCE VET Automotive program is the industry endorsed program for secondary school students aiming to enter a career in the automotive industry.
+This training covers the skills and knowledge required to perform minor maintenance and repair of an automotive vehicle.

 Topics covered will include the use of workplace tools and equipment, servicing and inspection of engines, transmissions, cooling, fuel, steering, suspension and braking systems, identifying automotive faults, effective workplace communication and customer relation skills.